Healthy Labradors.Responsible Breeding.

 The Dilute Gene (D Locus)

 The silver color is caused by the melanophilin (MLPH) gene at the D locus.
 Dogs with two copies of the recessive dilution variant (dd) produce a washed-out version of their base color: chocolate becomes silver, black becomes charcoal, and yellow becomes champagne.
-The Weimaraner is the only breed where dd is universal, making it the most likely source of this allele in Labrador Retrievers.
+The Weimaraner is one of a very few breeds where all or nearly all dogs are dd.
+They are a well-known breed, another sporting dog, and thus the most likely source of this allele in Labrador Retrievers.
 The LRC position is clear: this gene was never part of the Labrador gene pool.

 Today